 a) The essay, "The Male Myth," which starts on p.
 229 in our Little, Brown Reader text.

 Theroux, Paul.
 "The Male Myth."
-The Little, Brown Reader.
-Eds.
-Marcia Stubbs
+The Little, Brown Reader, edited by Marcia Stubbs

 b) The play Hamlet, from the third edition of The Complete Works of Shakespeare, which is edited by David Bevington.
 The book was published by Scott, Foresman and Company in Glenview, Illinois in 1980, and Hamlet is on pp. 1074-1120.